A simple potato salad made with olive oil and vinegar and topped with crispy bacon and green onions. A lighter, fresher potato salad recipe!

 German Potato Salad

-This type of potato salad can be referred to as German Potato Salad and they apparently knew what they were doing.
+This type of potato salad can be referred to as German Potato Salad with oil and vinegar and they apparently knew what they were doing.

 - 3 lbs.
 Potatoes (red new or Yukon gold), cut into bite-size pieces